 This guaranteed issue life insurance benefit is made possible, in part, because of the tens of millions of people that Aflac insures.
 The company can spread out the risk and make their liability manageable.
 Aflac has done a great job of this, which is one reason why they receive the highest financial ratings for claims-paying ability.

 Lastly, Juvenile Life offered by Aflac either through an employer or purchased directly from the company is of great value to many.
 With child mortality rates being low, the largest benefit the juvenile policy offers is the guarantee of insurability in the future as they mature into adulthood.
 Their policy can be an asset they carry with them for the rest of their lives.
 This is an investment many parents make with Aflac to give to their children.
+As we wrap up this Aflac life insurance review, here’s some fun facts about the company spokesman.

 The Aflac Duck